- What Are Facebook Marketplace Fake Cashier’s Check Scams?

 - They send you a fake cashier’s check for the exact amount, which ends up bouncing.

 Here’s how these Facebook Marketplace fake cashier’s check scams work.

 The Buyer Asks to Pay with a Cashier’s Check

 Typically, accepting a cashier’s check seems like a relatively safe way of getting paid because an honest buyer would go and pay for the check with cash to get it.
-However, with a fake cashier’s check, the buyer produces a worthless fake check.
+However, with a fake cashier’s check, the buyer produces a worthless check.

 Scammers will insist on paying by cashier’s check only.
-Even if you tell them you don’t accept cashier’s checks, they will insist and have any number of excuses as to why that’s their only payment option.
+Even if you tell them you don’t accept cashier’s checks, they will insist and will have any number of excuses as to why that’s their only payment option.

 Example Message from Scammer

 Please, I know you said you only accept PayPal, but I can't access my account right now (long story) so need to pay using cashier's check.
 I can go get the cashier's check today and send it to you so you will have the money fast.
 You can send the item to me once you receive the check, no worries.

 You receive a cashier’s check that looks real, so you deposit it.
 The bank releases the funds into your bank account, so you hand over the item to the buyer (i.e., the scammer).